-Currently, airplane travel for handicapped passengers is a very difficult and arduous process, involving multiple wheelchair transfers, the assistance of untrained airline workers, and multiple times and sites of possible injury or embarrassment.
-The current procedures in place are so inefficient and tedious that many wheelchair-bound people refrain from flying at all.
-This procedure involves the lifting of the passenger from their wheelchair to a small, specially designed aisle wheelchair, and then another transfer from the aisle chair to the passenger's seat.
-This device will work to eliminate one of the two transfers that are currently required when moving a handicapped passenger from the jetway, through the aisle, and to their seat.
+Currently, airplane travel for disabled passengers is an arduous process, involving multiple wheelchair transfers, the assistance of untrained airline workers, and the potential for injury and embarrassment.
+The current procedures in place are inefficient and tedious, causing many wheelchair-bound individuals to refrain from flying at all.
+The procedure involves the lifting of the passenger from their wheelchair to a small, specially designed aisle wheelchair, and then another transfer from the aisle chair to the passenger's seat.
+The proposed device will work to eliminate one of the two transfers that are currently required when moving a disabled passenger from the jetway, through the aisle, and to their seat.